-Unfold is a celebration of movement
+UNFOLD® is a celebration of movement

-Unfold is a movement method inspired by the Alexander technique that, through exploration of the body and mind, brings you to self-transformation.
+UNFOLD® is a movement method inspired by the Alexander technique that, through exploration of the body and mind, brings you to self-transformation.
 Actors, dancers, performers and everyone else are invited to discover the art of moving as well-coordinated human beings, abandon old patterns and find lightness in everyday actions to enhance their potential for moving - for being.

 Through this practice, we are seeing a growing international community in continuous research, development and learning.
 The practice is widening the bounds and possibilities of human interactions beyond just words and improving its practitioners’ quality of life and surroundings.

-Using her over 20 years’ experience as a choreographer and Alexander Technique teacher, Valentina Bordenave created the Unfold method for actors, dancers and others seeking a high level of coordination and performance skills.
-The best way to experience Unfold is to combine individual and group sessions.
+Using her over 20 years’ experience as a choreographer and Alexander Technique teacher, Valentina Bordenave created the UNFOLD Method for actors, dancers and others seeking a high level of coordination and performance skills.
+The best way to experience UNFOLD is to combine individual and group sessions.

 Enhance self-expression

 By stretching the space between stimulus and reaction, the practice enhances physical, intellectual and emotional self-expression.
-Unfold’s benefits extend into daily activities and professional life, bringing:
+UNFOLD’s benefits extend into daily activities and professional life, bringing:

 • Ease and satisfaction in everyday tasks and routines

-• Better posture and organ functioning
+• Better alignment and organ functioning

 • Giving up harmful habits